Fediverse Discovery Providers

 The protocols and implementations will respect user privacy.
 Discovery providers should be “pluggable” - servers should be able to choose none, one or even several of them, in line with the decentralised and federated nature of the network.

-A pleroma instance, a peertube instance, a pixelfed instance and a lemmy instance each using either none, one or two search providers
+A pleroma instance, a peertube instance, a pixelfed instance and a mastodon instance each using either none, one or two search providers

 Privacy Concerns